inasafe/inasafe-doc/docs/source/road-map/context.rst

 contingency planning with an emphasis on the use of realistic disaster scenarios as the starting point for this new, comprehensive process.
-BNPB has been working with the Australia-Indonesia Facility for Disaster Reduction (AIFDR-AusAID) and the World Bank on a methodology and associated software tools for developing realistic disaster scenarios for contingency planning.
+BNPB has been working with the Australia-Indonesia Facility for Disaster Reduction (|AIFDR|) and the World Bank on a methodology and associated software tools for developing realistic disaster scenarios for contingency planning.